davidobodo/learning-node/README.md

 -Streams are little bits of information that come in one at a time in Node. payloads come into an http request as a stream

+ -ping route- just to show that ur app is still alive